goodmattg/goodmattg.github.io/content/posts/How-To-Train-A-Neural-Network-In-2021.md

 ## Single GPU Training

-This example is the same scenario as "CPU Training on Machine", but we now have 1 GPU in addition to our CPUs.
+This is the same scenario as "CPU Training on Machine", but we now have 1 GPU in addition to our CPUs.

 ![Single GPU](/assets/posts/DL2021/SingleGPU.svg)